bosagora/docs-bosagora-io/docs/wallet/web/02-getting-started.md

 ## Login

 ![Language](./assets/login-01.png)
-When there is no registered account, The web wallet shows the login screen.
+When there is no registered account, the web wallet shows the login screen.
 You can choose a language here.
-Then, press the button Create New Account to move to the next screen.
+Then , press  "Create New Account” to move to the next screen.
-You can change the language using the menu Setting in the wallet.
+You can change the language using the menu "Settings” in the wallet.

 ![Login](./assets/login-02.png)
-You can start the wallet by entering a secret key or public key and the name of your account, and then pressing the button OK.
+You can start your wallet by entering a secret key or public key and the name of your account, and then by pressing the button "OK".
-If you don't have a secret key or a public key, you can generate a new key by pressing the button Create.
+If you don't have a secret key or a public key, you can generate a new key by pressing the button "Create".
-The web wallet does not keep the secret key generated here.
-You must enter a secret key when logging on the web wallet again.
+The web wallet does not keep the secret key generated here. you must enter a secret key when logging back into the web wallet.
-If you haven't backed up your secret key, you won't be able to use the funds transferred to the account, so be extra careful.
+If you haven't backed your secret key up, you won't be able to use the funds transferred to the account, so be extra careful.
 A detailed description of the account is provided in [Manage accounts](./01-introduction.md#manage-accounts).